oracle-livelabs/spatial-graph/adb-graph/graph-vectors/query-graph/query-graph-v2.md

      ```
     ![Create SQL graph](images/create-sql-graph-v1.png " ")

+2. Let’s visualize the graph.

-2. Let's take a look at what the graph looks like visually.
-The query we will run to do that is like running 'select * from tablename' on a table.
+    Running the following query is similar to executing SELECT * FROM \<tablename\> on a traditional table.

+    It’s a straightforward way to view all the relationships and data points in our graph.

      ```
      <copy>%sql